Daniel Houghton: Early life and family

-African explorer
+African Expedition

 In 1790, Houghton approached the African Association in London, proposing a mission to travel up the Gambia river and explore the hinterland of Africa's west coast.
 His optimism, determination and apparent fearlessness worked in his favour, as did his basic knowledge of Arabic and Mandingo.
 His proposal was accepted by the Association.
 Houghton's instructions were to sail to the mouth of the Gambia, navigate the river to the Barra Kunda falls, and then to travel overland to the Hausa lands to the east.
 He was also tasked with pinpointing the exact location of the fabled city of Timbuktu as well as charting the course of the Niger River.